Demo site

 Out of Scope

-1. Online signatures
+1. Digitally drawn signatures

-2. Non-Latin languages
+3. Non-Latin languages

-3. Accuracy when poor quality images are used
+4. Accuracy when poor quality images are used

-4. Writer dependent verification
+5. Writer dependent verification

-5. Signature extraction
+6. Signature extraction

 Like all models placed in critical systems, they can sometimes make potentially disastrous mistakes and require human oversight.